mm-mazhar/next-saas-kit-v1/README.md

 The easiest way to deploy your Next.js app is to use the Vercel Platform.

-1. Push your code to a Git repository (GitHub, GitLab, Bitbucket).
+1. Push your code to a Git repository (GitHub, GitLab, Bitbucket)
 2. Import your project into Vercel.
 3. Add all your environment variables from your .env file to the Vercel project settings.
    - nsure DATABASE_URL and DIRECT_URL are correct.